Types of Volumes

 gluster volume create NEW-VOLNAME [replica COUNT] [transport [tcp |rdma | tcp,rdma]] NEW-BRICK...

-For example, to create a replicated volume with two storage servers:
+For example, to create a replicated volume with three storage servers:

 # gluster volume create test-volume replica 3 transport tcp \ server1:/exp1 server2:/exp2 server3:/exp3 volume create: test-volume: success: please start the volume to access data